lorinkoz/django-pgschemas/docs/troubleshooting.rst

 app.
 In order to prevent session leaking, the recommended approach is to always put the user app and the session app together.
 This package will raise a warning check if the user app and the session app are found to not be together in the same schemas.
-You can silence this check, whose code is ``pgschemas.W002``.
+You can silence this check through the code ``pgschemas.W003``.

 Moving apps between schemas
 ---------------------------